mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     }
     ```

-    In this sample app defintion, notice that the `portDefinitions.name` field matches the `haproxy.backends.endpoint.portName` setting.
+    In this sample app definition, notice that the `portDefinitions.name` field matches the `haproxy.backends.endpoint.portName` setting.
 If these fields don't match, the pool will not deploy successfully.

 1. Deploy the `ping` service by installing the `ping.json` app definition: